fonoster/rox/README.md

 - `INIT_ENDPOINT` - Optional endpoint to obtain the project's configuration dynamically
 - `INIT_ENDPOINT_USERNAME` - Optional username for the init endpoint
 - `INIT_ENDPOINT_PASSWORD` - Optional password for the init endpoint
+- `TRANSFER_MEDIA` - Optional media to play while transfering
+- `TRANSFER_MEDIA_BUSY` - Optional media to play if callee is busy
+- `TRANSFER_MEDIA_NOANSWER` - Optional media to play if callee does not answer
+- `TRANSFER_MESSAGE` -  Optional message to play while transfering
+- `TRANSFER_MESSAGE_BUSY` - Optional message to play if callee is busy
+- `TRANSFER_MESSAGE_NOANSWER` - Optional message to play if callee does not answer

 ## Exposed Ports